MitsuhaMiyamizu/R-MKL/README.md

 # R-MKL
-Experimental compiled binary of R with MKL.
+Experimental compiled binary of R with performance improvement by MKL.

 # Build Status